frap129/layman/README.md

 bindym <your bind here> nop swlm move down # move focused window down one position in the stack bindym <your bind here> nop swlm stack toggle # toggles stack layout through splitv, tabbed, and stacking
 ```

+### User Created Layouts

+You can create layouts that get picked up and managed by swlm without modifying swlm itself.
+Any python file placed
+in the same directory as the config file will be automatically imported by swlm at startup, and any time the
+configuration is reloaded.
+To get started writing your own layouts, take a look at `src/maangers/WorkspaceLayoutMaanger.py`
+in this repo.
+This is the base class from which your layout must inherit, and provides a number of hooks and functions
+for handling window events. `src/managers/AutotilingLayoutManager.py` is a simple example of how to implement a WLM.
+When making a WLM, make sure that it has a unique shortname.